Liqwid-Labs/agora/docs/tech-design/proposals.md

 **Current status**:

 Imported from Liqwid by [Emily Martins].
 Underwent rewrite by [Jack Hodgkinson].Further amendments to the 'period table' should be considered.
-Outstanding remarks from Peter Dragos that require attention.

 ***